soma-p/cse15l-lab-reports/LabReport4.md

 ![Image](Step9.png)

-### Step 9 - Committing and pushing the resulting change to your Github account
+### Step 9 - Committing and pushing the resulting change to my Github account

 I chose to first use ```git status``` to check my status of the repository, and then used the ```add --all``` command to add all of my changes to my local repository.
 I then used the ```git commit -m "This is my message!"``` to commit these changes to my local repositorry